tanutarou/CarND-Vehicle-Detection/writeup.md

 The code for Hog sub-sampling window search is contained in the 8th code cell of the `solution.ipynb`.
 This code is dupulicate of lesson 23.
 I used 2 cells to step instead of using overlap rate and 64 as sampling rate.
 It means overlap of 75%.

 I used various combination of scales and search region.
 I decided it as below table.
 There are many scale cars in an image.
 So, trying many setting was very important.
+And limitting search region make little detection error rate.

 [y_start, y_end]|scale|
 ----------------|-----|